-Loretta Lynn Says In Interview She Doesn’t Remember 1st Time She Sang At Opry
+Loretta Lynn Couldn’t Remember The 1st Time She Sang At The Opry

 Tennessean / YouTube

-Over half a century ago, Loretta Lynn became a member of the Grand Ole Opry.
-Although the “Coal Miner’s Daughter” singer is now considered a legendary figure in country music, Loretta had to work her way up the ladder to earn such a status.
+Although the “Coal Miner’s Daughter” singer became a legendary figure in country music, she had to work her way up the ladder to earn that status

-During an interview, Loretta discussed her first Opry appearance, which was on October 15, 1960, about two years before she became a member.
+Loretta made her first Opry appearance, on October 15, 1960, about two years before she became a member.
+In a clip from an old interview, she recalled her memory of that momentous performance.

 I remember patting my foot and that’s it.
 I don’t remember even singing,” she said.

-Loretta said that before her first performance at the Opry, she and her husband Doo had come to Nashville for her to record her first record.
-The two of them had to sleep in their car overnight because they didn’t have enough money for a hotel.
+Loretta said that before her first performance at the Opry, she and her husband Doo had come to Nashville to record her first record.
+They had to sleep in their car overnight because they didn’t have enough money for a hotel.

-Today, Loretta has sold over 48 million albums worldwide.
-She sure has come a long way since the day she spent sleeping in her car with only enough money to afford a few doughnuts.
+Over the course of her career, Loretta sold over 48 million albums worldwide.
+She came a long way from the night she spent sleeping in her car with only enough money to afford a few doughnuts.

 View this post on Instagram